-Some would have it that once a year “The Great Mestolio” glides into the Coachella Valley from high above the peaks of the San Bernadinos.
-At summer’s end, he is said to leave the shaded sanctity of the alpine mountain lakes for the more predictable terrain of his earlier years.
-With one breath, he is in flight…..
+Once a year “The Great Mestolio” glides into the Coachella Valley from high above the peaks of the San Bernadinos.
+At summer’s end, he leaves the shaded sanctity of the alpine mountain lakes for the more predictable terrain of his earlier years.
+With one gust, the Santa Ana lifts him in flight…..

 Using the updrafts provided by the Southern California desert wind, he gracefully descends to the warmth and familiarity awaiting below.
 With each degree of heat, Mestolio’s eyes are synced to the angle of his wing.
 The weave of increased temperature and landmarks, help exact his flight plan to the place reserved only for him.
 All instincts tell the Mestolio to fly past the giant fans and billboards to the cliffs of the San Jacinto.
 He must, as ever before, craft his accelerating glide along the mountainside, drafting beyond the natural desert springs and cacti until reaching the El Paseo, where rest and contentment await him.